 Your coach needs to see you perform at auditions or in a play when the pressure is on to truly give you’re the best coaching advice.
 Similarly, it becomes advantageous for your vocal coach to observe your practice routines in your own environment.

-Your coach gets a sneak peek into your world, which may uncover any bad habits you’re doing during your warm-up or good habits you fail to do when you’re in person.
+One of the benefits of online singing lessons is your coach gets a sneak peek into your world, which may uncover any bad habits you’re doing during your warm-up or good habits you fail to do when you’re in person.

 Most singers get a lot of practice in part from their vocal lessons-especially from home.
 Having your coach see you interact with your environment can help you with stronger training habits in the long run.